MCPI-Revival/docs/docs/Reborn/Introduction.md

 ## 1.0.0 (MCPI-Docker)

 In 2020, it was initially known as "Minecraft: Pi Edition for Docker" (or MCPI-Docker).
-In 2021, with the rleeae of 2.0.0, it was renamed to "Minecraft: Pi Edition: Reborn" after Docker was dropped.
+In 2021, with the release of 2.0.0, it was renamed to "Minecraft: Pi Edition: Reborn" after Docker was dropped.